 In the Photo: Paul Gollash, founder and CEO of Voxy.
 Photo Credit: Paul Gollash – about.me

-There are other language learning tools and software options out there in the market, so what helps make Voxy unique?
+There are other AI-based natural language processing, machine learning technologies, and software options like an Entity Extraction software out there in the market, so what helps make Voxy unique?

 There are a couple of things that differentiate us in the market.
 As you said, it’s an extremely crowded space.
 There are no shortage of online and offline ways in which you can try to learn English.
 Truthfully that’s one of the enticing parts about the market opportunity, it’s bewilderingly fragmented.
 I mentioned the market size of about 100 billion dollars, and there’s really nobody that has more than a 1% market share, which is crazy.